bjohnnyd/fs-tool/README.md

 ## Example

-The following are short examples on a linux/osx based system and for further details and other OS directions see the [docs][link-docs].
+The following are short examples on a linux/osx based system and for further details and other OS directions see the [documentation][link-docs].

 The `target/release/fstool` is for examples after building the tool from source if you downloaded the binary replace it with the path to the binary.